SAP-samples/cloud-extension-graph-sample/README.md

 ## How to Obtain Support

-Create an issue to get support or to report a bug [here](https://github.com/SAP-samples/cloud-extension-graph-sample/issues).
+Create an issue to get support or to report a bug in [GitHub](https://github.com/SAP-samples/cloud-extension-graph-sample/issues).

 ## License

-Copyright (c) 2021 SAP SE or an SAP affiliate company.
+Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.